HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Experiments

 \subsubsection{Downstream Fine-tuning}

 To evaluate the generalization ability of HiT-JPEA, we conduct downstream fine-tuning on its learned representations.
 Specifically, we retrieve and freeze the encoder of HiT-JEPA and other baselines, concatenated with a 2-layer MLP decoder, then train the decoder to approximate the computed trajectory similarities by heuristic approaches.
 This setting is first proposed by TrajCL~\cite{chang2023contrastive}, then followed by T-JEPA~\cite{li2024t}, to quantitatively assess whether the learned representations can generalize to approach the computational processes underlying each heuristic measure.
 In real applications, fine-tuned models can act as efficient, ``fast'' approximations of traditional heuristic measures, alleviating their quadratic time-complexity bottleneck.
-He report hit ratios $\mathrm{HR}@5$ and $\mathrm{HR}@20$ to evaluate the correct matches between top-5 predictions and each of the top-5 and top-20 ground truths.
+We report hit ratios $\mathrm{HR}@5$ and $\mathrm{HR}@20$ to evaluate the correct matches between top-5 predictions and each of the top-5 and top-20 ground truths.
 We also report the recall $\mathrm{R}5@20$ to evaluate the correct matches of top-5 ground truths from predicted top-20 predictions.
-We approximate all model representations to 4 heuristic measures: EDR, LCSS, Hausdorff and Discret Fréchet.
+We approximate all model representations to 4 heuristic measures: EDR, LCSS, Hausdorff, and Discrete Fréchet.
+We do not include TrjSR here as its results are proven to be less competitive in ~\cite{chang2023contrastive}.

-From Table \ref{tab:finetune}, we can observe that HiT-JEPA achieves the highest overall performance.
-In the column ``Average'', we calculate the average of all reported results for each model on each dataset.
-HiT-JEPA outperforms T-JEPA on T-Drive and GeoLife for 12.6\% and 6.4\%, with only 3.7\% lower on Porto.
-For results on T-Drive, HiT-JEPA consistently outperforms the T-JEPA across all measures, especially in Hausdorff and Discret Fréchet measures, where we achieve relative average improvements of 14.7\% and 19.9\%, respectively .
-For GeoLife, even though we have some cases that achieve slightly lower results than T-JEPA in EDR and Hausdorff, we are overall 6.1\% and 1.8\% higher on average in these two measures.
-For Porto, although our results are 3.7\% lower than T-JEPA on average across all measures, we have successfully made minor improvements in LCSS measure.
-Visualizations of predictions can be found in Fig. \ref{fig:vis_porto} and Fig. \ref{fig:vis_geolife} in Appendices \ref{all_vis}.